040code/040code/_posts/2017-06-26-bezier-in-clojure.md

 Here I'm defining a variable `test-b3` which holds the anonymous function returned by the `bezier-3` function call.
 The 3 points are either all x or all y coordinates of the points P0, P1 and P2.

-With the `(test-b3 0)` function call I'm calling the anonymous function `(fn [t] ...)` with a `t` value of `0`.
-This nicely returns an answer (and doesn't blow the stack or throw a NullPointerException or anything).
+With the `(test-b3 0)` function call I'm calling the anonymous function with a `t` value of `0`.
+This nicely returns an answer representing the x coordinates at moment `t` if you provided the (P0, P1 and P2) x coordinates when calling the `bezier-3` function or the y coordinate at moment `t` if you provided the (P0, P1 and P2) y coordinates.

-So now let's map this function over a range of t's `[0 0.25 0.5 0.75 1]`:
+Since this test didn't blow the stack or throw a NullPointerException or anything,  let's map this function over a range of `t`'s `[0 0.25 0.5 0.75 1]`:

 ```clojure
 (map test-b3 [0 0.25 0.5 0.75 1])
 => (1 0.9375 0.75 0.4375 0)
 ```

-Instead of typing these t's to `map` over, we could also use the range function:
+Instead of typing these `t`'s to `map` over, we could also use the `range` function:

 ```clojure
 (range 0 10)